 - Our spent printer cartridges are recycled.

-- We recycle its electronic waste including computers, monitors, televisions, printers through Regional Computer Recycling and Recovery (RCR&R), out of Rochester, NY.
+- We recycle electronic waste including computers, monitors, televisions, and printers through Regional Computer Recycling and Recovery (RCR&R), out of Rochester, N.Y.

-- Campus paper towels and toilet tissue are 100% recycled material.
+- Campus paper towels and toilet tissue are 100 percent recycled material.

 - Print-release stations in computer labs around campus drastically reduce the amount of unclaimed printed paper.

 We encourage you to take the lead in your residence, office, or workspace and ensure that it is easy for you and others to recycle.
 To get started, you need a minimum of three recycle bins: